These are rich, dark chocolate brownies, filled with bites of fresh tart raspberries. Chocolate and raspberries are a spectacular pair, aren’t they?

 - 2 cups fresh raspberries divided, about 12 ounces worth

-- Preheat oven to 325 degrees.
-Line a 9x13 pan with parchment paper or line it with foil and grease it very well with butter.
-In a small bowl, combine the flours and salt.
+- Preheat oven to 325°F. Line a 9×13 pan with parchment paper or line it with foil and grease it very well with butter.
+In a small bowl, combine the flour and salt.
 Melt the butter in a medium size saucepan, then add the chocolate chips and stir with a wooden spoon until they are melted.
 Remove from the heat, add the sugar and stir to combine.
 (I like to use a whisk, but the wooden spoon will work as well.)

 - Add the vanilla and the eggs, one at a time, stirring or whisking between each addition.
 When the mixture is smooth and shiny, slowly add the dry ingredients to the mixture in the saucepan.
 Spread half of the batter into the bottom of the prepared pan and lay half of the raspberries over the batter.
 Pour the remaining batter over the raspberries and then evenly distribute the remaining berries over the top.